Joe-Hu-Chat/Kernel-Notes/57_uboot.md

 `SPL` -> `OpenSBI` -> `U-Boot` -> `Linux`

-There may also be a BootRom before SPL, which resides inside the die.
+There may also be a BootRom before SPL, which resides inside the die, called maskrom

-maskrom